chandra1sekar/data-engineering/09-Ingesting-Data/sync-slides.md

 ```

 ::: notes
-and with no need for a datafile on this one.
+We're _generating_ the data, so there's no need for a datafile on this one.
 :::

 ## Spin up the cluster